appbaseio/esc/tagwise-search/multiple-tag-match.md

   "created-on" : "2008-06-18T23:30:53Z"
 }'
 ```

-Here document is indexed under the `tagwise` index and `search` type.

 If we look back at our data mappings, they should now look like as follows